-As a company evolves over time, so does the accumulated information, practices, and other institutional knowledge that comes with growth.
+As a company evolves over time, so does the accumulated internal information, practices, and other institutional knowledge that comes with growth.

 Once the company grows to a sufficient level, an internal knowledge base can become useful in ensuring that all practical knowledge and processes are properly stored and accessible for the benefit of employees and the organization as a whole.

-Think of it as a Wikipedia or customer portal, but for employees.
-But there are two main things that distinguish an internal knowledge base:
+There are two main things that distinguish an internal knowledge base:

 - They are intended for internal use only by members of the organization